m4tchka/Planned-VN-style-game/README.md

     + [x]  Conditionally render a _choice box_ and map through an array of possible choices
     + [x]  Luck/ Standing/ Reputation/ Karma etc
         - [x]  "Min" Luck check logic - Choices being locked based on current standing/ repuation/ luck
-        - [ ]  "Hard" difficulty - Start with less than normal "luck" = fewer availiable choices (maybe ? - More of a _storywriting_ issue)
-        - [ ]  "Max" Luck check logic - More bad choices appear at lower luck ("easily" implementable, but not seen this feature in actual VNs really)
 - [x]  Background switching
 - [x]  Skip
 - [x]  Log